Nfinley/coding-journal/README.md

-### Coding Journal
+# My Coding Journal

-This journal documents my findings as I make my way through the developer world.
-Starting with my first job at Texas NIC
+### This journal documents my notes and findings throughout my career as a software developer.
+Starting with my first job at Texas NIC as a UX Developer and my second as a Software Development Engineer @ Stackline